UCL/research-computing-with-cpp/08openmp/02_intro_openmp.md

 Result: 0.14947
 ```

-I recommend you take a break from reading/coding here and think about the questions, *why has the time increased with more threads* and *why is the answer wrong*?
-Don't worry if it's not obvious, this is a subtle and tricky bug and requires thinking about what each thread is doing as it accesses each variable inside the loop.
+I recommend you take a break here and think about the questions:

+- Why has the time increased with more threads?
+- Why is the answer wrong?

+Don't worry if it's not obvious, this is a subtle and tricky bug and requires considering what all threads are doing as they access each variable inside the loop.
+It might be easier to consider the behaviour of just two threads.

 ---

 This behaviour is the result of a **data race**.
-Consider even just two threads working in parallel, one processing the first half of `vec`, and the other the second half.
-Thread 1 reads, say `vec[2]`.
+Consider even just two threads working in parallel, one processing the first half of `vec`, and the other, the second half.
+Thread 1 reads, say `vec[0]`.
 It then needs to add this value into `sum`.
-It reads `sum`, adds `vec[2]` to it and writes it back into `sum`.
+It reads `sum`, adds `vec[0]` to it and writes that back into `sum`.
 This addition takes some time however, and thread 2 is performing the exact same operation but using a different value of `i`, say `i=100`.
-When thread 1 reads `sum` and is currently spending time adding, thread 2 can easily finish an addition and write a new value to `sum`.
+As thread 1 reads `sum` and is currently spending time adding, thread 2 can easily finish an addition and write a new value to `sum`.
 Once thread 1 has finished adding, it has no idea that thread 2 contributed to the sum and then unknowingly *overwrites* the updated value of `sum` with its own version, accidentally removing the contribution from thread 2.
-Not only does this mean the value of `sum` is *incorrect* but threads are not allowed to write to the same variable at the same time, so each thread must wait for the other to finish, adding more time to the overall calculation.
+Not only does this mean the value of `sum` is *incorrect* but the CPU *does not allow* threads to write to the same variable at the same time, so each thread must wait for the other to finish, adding more time to the overall calculation.
 This is why the overall time has increased, despite using multiple threads, and why the result is wrong!

 So how do we handle a data race in OpenMP?
-Each example of a data race is unique and must be handled in its own way, but the general solution is to limit threads to writing to variables no other threads will interact with.
-We'll look later at a few different ways to tackle this particular problem but summing is part of a larger group of operations called **reductions**, where a large data structure (like a vector) is reduced to a smaller number of values, in this case just a single number.
+Each example of a data race is fairly unique and should be handled in its own way, but the general solution is to limit threads to writing to variables no other threads will interact with.
+We'll look later at how we can avoid this by manually creating private copies of variables but summing is actually part of a larger group of operations called **reductions**, where a large data structure (like a vector) is reduced to a smaller number of values, in this case just a single number.
 Thankfully, OpenMP provides a way to easily deal with these kinds of operations: **reduction clauses**.

 ### Example 3: Summing an array with `reduction`

+Example source: `03_summing_an_array_reduction/` in the [examples repository][examples-repository].

 OpenMP allows constructs to be augmented with **clauses**, extra pieces of information we can add to its directives to further refine the parallelisation.
-In the above sum example, we can tell OpenMP we're trying to perform a reduction by adding the `reduction` clause to the `parallel for` construct along with the operator we want to reduce using and the variable that is holding the value of the reduction:
+In the above sum example, we can tell OpenMP we're trying to perform a reduction by adding the `reduction` clause to the `parallel for` construct along with the reduction operator and the variable that is holding the value of the reduction:

 ```
 double sum = 0.;

 Timer timer;

 #pragma omp parallel for reduction(+:sum)
 for(int i=0; i<vec.size(); ++i) {
   sum += vec[i];
 }

 double elapsed = timer.elapsed();

 std::cout << "Time: " << elapsed << '\n';
 std::cout << "Result: " << M_PI*sum/N << '\n';
 ```

 If you run the above example with OpenMP you should get something like: